edwardcallow/tesco-jargon/o.md

 ## O is for…

+#### OBF
+Order by phone.
+Service allowing customers to order Direct products over the phone.

 #### Off-fixture display (OFD)
 A display that stands alone away from a fixture, usually made from cardboard and used to highlight promotions.